jcalahor/andean_pipeline/README.md

 # Andean Pipeline

-Ingest data comming from a Kafka Topic and push it to ScyllaBD using the Tokio Crate
+Ingest data comming from a Kafka Topic and push (at high speed) it to ScyllaBD using the Tokio Crate

 ## Architecture